 - A measure of poverty persistence (currently being developed, reflecting the proportion of children living in households experiencing poverty over several years, based on at least one of the measures above).
 (The Act requires reporting on persistent poverty from 2025/26 on.)

-There are also six supplementary measures (see documents below for more information).
+There are also six supplementary measures set out in the Act.
 These allow further international comparison, and ensure that trends at different levels of severity can be monitored and reported on.
-Governments are not required to set targets for the supplementary measures in the Act, but may choose to do so.

-The Act requires the Government to set and review targets for child poverty reduction based on the four primary measures.
-The Act requires 10-year targets to be set, and 3-year intermediate targets that support the 10-year long-term targets.
+The Act requires the Government to set and review targets for child poverty reduction based on the primary measures.
+The Act requires 10-year targets to be set, as well as 3-year intermediate targets that support the 10-year long-term targets.

-In early 2018, the Government announced its targets for the three primary measures for which data is available:
+Following the release of the baseline rates as reported by Statistics New Zealand in April 2019, the Government has now officially set its targets for the three primary measures for which data is available.

 Ten year longer term targets:*